CrayLabs/SmartSim/README.md

 ### C++

 One common pattern is to use SmartSim to spin up the Orchestrator database and then use the Python client to set the model in the database.
-Once set, an application that uses the C, C++, or Fortran clients will call the model that was set.
+Once set, an application written in C, C++, or Fortran will utilize their respective client to call the model that was set and retrieve the results as a language native tensor.

-This example shows the necessary code an application would need to include to execute a model (with any ML backend) that had been stored prior to application launch by the Python client.
+This example shows how, with minimal boilerplate code, a C++ application launched from SmartSim is able utilize the Client API to execute a model stored in the Orchestrator that has been fit using any of the supported Python ML backends.

 ```C++
 #include "client.h"